FOREX-Dollar hovers near 3-mth high vs yen; Aussie rises

 market expectations that the Bank of Japan will unveil further

-monetary stimulus at its policy meeting on Oct.
-30 in a bid to
+monetary stimulus at its policy meeting next week in a bid to

 help the export-focused economy through a global slowdown.